grafana/grafana/docs/sources/auth/azuread.md

 1. Click **Add** then copy the key value.
 This is the OAuth client secret.

 1. Click **Manifest**, then define the required Application Role values for Grafana: Viewer, Editor, or Admin.
 If not defined, all users will have the Viewer role.

-	- Every role requires a unique ID.
-   	- Generate the unique ID on Linux with `uuidgen`, and on Windows through Microsoft PowerShell with `New-Guid`.
+Every role requires a unique ID which you can generate on Linux with `uuidgen`, and on Windows through Microsoft PowerShell with `New-Guid`.

-   	- Include the unique ID in the configuration file:
+1. Include the unique ID in the configuration file:

      ```json
      "appRoles": [